 Only Use High-Quality, Safe Ultrasound Gel

 If you conduct ultrasounds at your clinic, you may face the worry and fear of an expectant mother.
 Moms want the very best for their babies and they often will face their own unique set of anxiety, stemming from a true concern for their baby’s well-being.

 When you want to reassure your expectant mothers that the safety of them and their baby is your top priority, calm their anxiety by using high-quality and safe ultrasound gel.
 When you choose EcoVue®, you will enjoy all the following benefits.

 - No dyes, fragrances or parabens

 - Sterile & Non-Sterile Options

 - Made in the USA (our ultrasound gel is manufactured in the United States under the strict scrutiny of the FDA)

 We understand that one of your top priorities is ensuring your client experiences as little anxiety as possible while under your care.
 We work hard to provide you with the best ultrasound gel on the market to ensure your client will be safe and that your ultrasound will be a success.
-If you are interested in upgrading to a high-quality ultrasound jelly, please reach out to our team to learn more about EcoVue, a safe ultrasound lubricant gel.
+If you are interested in upgrading to a high-quality ultrasound gel, please reach out to our team to learn more about EcoVue Ultrasound Gel.